“Rare works of Texas history brought back to life”

-As you know, we bring back obscure Texas books that were published in the 19th and early 20th centuries.
+We bring back obscure Texas books, prints and maps that were published in the 19th and early 20th centuries.

-Once I track down a copy of the old book and give it a first reading, do any research that needs to be done for annotations, additional material, etc., then I get to work on the design.
+Once we discover a book that might meet our standards, I track down a copy of and give it a first reading.
+Then I do any research that needs to be done for annotations, additional material, etc., and I get to work on the design.

-This phase also includes any extras that will be included with the book, be it a map, a print, a heritage medallion or whatever fits the book.
+This phase also includes any bonus that will be included with the limited edition of the book, be it a map, a print, a coin, or whatever fits the book.

 Then the words begin.